-In June 2009, the Board approved the payment of a dividend of US\$2,830,000 by Trinity Research Limited to Rayville Limited on the 'B' shares held by it.
-This amount was then lent back by Rayville to Trinity Research Limited.
-As the dividend is matched by a loan from Rayville Limited to Trinity Research Limited which is repayable solely at the discretion of the Remuneration Committee of the Board and is unsecured and interest free, the Group netted the dividend paid to Rayville Limited against the corresponding loan from Rayville Limited in the 2012 & 2013 consolidated financial statements.
+The last dividend paid by Trinity Research Limited to Rayville Limited was in June 2009 for US\$2,830,000.
+At the time, this amount was immediately lent back by Rayville Limited to Trinity Research Limited.
+Since then US\$1,788,000 of these loans have been repaid and recognised as a compensation expense by the Group.
+As of December 31, 2016 and December 31, 2017, the remaining amount of the loan was US\$1,042,000.
+As this remaining amount of the original dividend is matched by a loan from Rayville Limited to Trinity Research Limited which is repayable solely at the discretion of the Remuneration Committee of the Board and is unsecured and interest free, the Group netted the dividend paid to Rayville Limited against the corresponding loan from Rayville Limited in the 2016 and 2017 consolidated financial statements.

-The amount of payments to Rayville included in compensation expense was US\$Nil for 2016, 2015, 2014 and 2013.
-There were no dividends payable to Rayville Limited as at December 31, 2016, 2015, 2014 or 2013.
+The amount of payments to Rayville included in compensation expense was US\$Nil for 2017, 2016, 2015 and 2014.
+There were no dividends payable to Rayville Limited as at December 31, 2017, 2016, 2015 or 2014.